Interpretable Diagnostics and Adaptive Data Assimilation for Neural ODEs via Discrete Empirical Interpolation: Introduction

 \section{Introduction}

-Machine learning has recently emerged as a powerful tool for modeling high-dimensional nonlinear dynamical systems.
+Machine learning has recently emerged as a powerful paradigm for modeling high-dimensional nonlinear dynamical systems.
 In particular, neural differential equation models such as Neural Ordinary Differential Equations (NODEs) provide a continuous-time formulation for learning the evolution of physical systems directly from data \cite{chen2018neural}.
-However, despite their success in reproducing complex dynamics, these models often operate as black boxes, offering limited interpretability and uncertain generalization when applied to unseen physical regimes.
-Developing interpretable frameworks that can diagnose, analyze, and improve such models is therefore essential for scientific machine learning.
+More broadly, scientific machine learning has developed a rich class of surrogate models for PDE-governed dynamics, including operator-learning architectures such as DeepONet, neural operators, and Fourier neural operators, as well as geometry-aware and graph-based simulators for unstructured meshes \cite{lu2021learning, kovachki2023neural, li2020fourier, li2023fourier, pfaff2021learning}.
+These approaches have substantially expanded the range of flows and transport phenomena that can be approximated from data, often with impressive short-term predictive accuracy.
+However, they still often operate as black boxes, offering limited interpretability and uncertain generalization when applied to unseen physical regimes.
+In addition, long-horizon rollouts can be highly sensitive to small modeling errors; recent studies on stabilized NODEs and refinement-based neural PDE surrogates continue to highlight the difficulty of maintaining phase accuracy, stability, and coherent structure over extended prediction horizons \cite{linot2023stabilized, lippe2023pde}.
+Developing interpretable frameworks that can diagnose, analyze, and improve learned dynamical models is therefore essential for trustworthy scientific machine learning.

-Projection-based reduced-order modeling (ROM) methods, such as Proper Orthogonal Decomposition (POD) and the Discrete Empirical Interpolation Method (DEIM), have long been used to reduce the computational complexity of partial differential equations (PDEs) while retaining physical interpretability.
-DEIM in particular identifies sparse interpolation points for approximating nonlinear terms efficiently, linking reduced-order dynamics to spatially localized physical structures \cite{chaturantabut2010nonlinear}.
-However, the original variant of DEIM uses a fixed set of interpolation points determined offline, which limits its ability to capture transient and nonlinear phenomena that evolve dynamically.

-To address this limitation, we first propose a differentiable adaptive DEIM framework that learns to dynamically select interpolation points in an end-to-end differentiable manner.
-Using the one-dimensional viscous Burgers’ equation as a benchmark, we train a neural network to generate DEIM sampling matrices using the Gumbel–Softmax estimator, allowing discrete, yet differentiable point selection.
-This formulation preserves the computational efficiency of DEIM while allowing adaptivity to changing flow features.
+A common line of work toward trustworthy surrogate modeling is to incorporate physical structure---such as invariances, conservation laws, or stability-promoting inductive biases---and to design post hoc diagnostics that expose learned failure modes.
+In parallel, recent work on interpretable scientific machine learning has emphasized that surrogate models should not only be accurate, but also diagnostically informative, so that one can identify which spatial regions or latent mechanisms are most responsible for prediction and out-of-distribution degradation \cite{arzani2025interpreting, barwey2025interpretable, raut2025fignn}.
+These developments suggest that interpretability is not merely an explanatory add-on; it can also serve as a mechanism for localizing model deficiencies and guiding corrective interventions.